 While practicing an elimination protocol and supplementing to quell the inflammation, next we would look towards immune support.
-Supplements for this include emulsified vitamin D, liposomal vitamin C, colostrum PRP spray, and fermented cod liver oil (for fat soluble vitamins like A and D, as well as omega 3s).
+Supplements for this include spore-based probiotics, emulsified vitamin D, liposomal vitamin C, colostrum PRP, and High DHA Fish Oil (for fat-soluble vitamins like A and D, as well as omega 3s).
 These compounds would help to boost my immune system, and, because about 70% of the entire immune system is found in the intestinal tract 8, they would also work to support my digestion.

 There is certainly no cookie cutter approach to brain injury treatment, but there may be a common starting point for a successful recovery.
 One of the most pivotal realizations that I made surrounding my injury was that there are ways that I could nutritionally support my neuronal health at a cellular level, and thereby support brain plasticity, but I first had to heal my digestion so that I could absorb the nutrients for my neuronal health.
 I did so through nutrition and supplementation.

 Learn how to supplement your brain by downloading my free supplement guide for brain enhancement.